joannakl/cs102/syllabus.markdown

 Each student is granted seven _freebie days_ at the start of the semester.
 The _freebie days_ can be used for any project except for the first one and the last one.
 If you are unable to submit a programming project on time due to religious observance, illness, family emergency, or any other reason beyond your control, you can use your freebie days to avoid point deductions for lateness on the assignment.

 To use your _freebie days_, submit the project as soon as possible after the due date passes and then complete the [Freebie Days Request form](https://forms.gle/gSqPWKjMwi72nVvx7) (https://forms.gle/gSqPWKjMwi72nVvx7).
-<br/>Note: You are responsible to keeping track of how many _freebie days_ you use and how many you still have.
+<br/>Note: You are responsible for keeping track of how many _freebie days_ you use and how many you still have.
 You are responsible for submitting the form as soon as you submit your final version of the project.
+Do not submit the form multiple times for the same project.

 _Freebie days_ are not transferable and they expire at the end of the semester.